SingleAccretion/Dotnet-Runtime.Dev/README.md

    - Run `diff-mem.ps1`, `pin.ps1`, `spmi.ps1`, etc.
 6) `-llvmRyuJit`: whether to build and update the Jit associated with the RyuJit-LLVM runtimelab branch.
 7) `-pgo`: whether to apply native PGO to the built Jits.
 By default, `Release` Jits are built with PGO off, to make PIN diffs reliable.
+9) `-configs`: list of configurations to build the Jits in.
+Useful to override the defaults.
-8) `-stats`: the list of "stats" to build the Jits with.
+9) `-stats`: the list of "stats" to build the Jits with.
 See the description of `build-jit-with-stats-defined.ps1`.

 ### "Diff" scripts